Open Social has taken a no-compromise approach towards security. Protecting and securing our customer’s data is of utmost importance to us.

 - Access control.
 Open Social deploys AWS access controls for backups, which define, enforce, and manage user access policies.

 - Network Monitoring and Protection.
-AWS has automated systems that monitor Open Social’s AWS environment for unusual or unauthorised activities.
+AWS has automated systems that monitor Open Social’s AWS environment for unusual or unauthorized activities.

 The data stored in the AWS data centers are housed in nondescript facilities, and have the following characteristics to keep your data as safe as possible: